guanshi1688/longview-archive/docs/essays/english/standalone/why-know-how-matters.md

 Who is allowed to change the parameters?

-Who can tell whether the problem comes from the equipment, the material, or the process?
+Who can determine whether the problem comes from the equipment, the material, the software, or the process?

-If every serious failure requires an overseas engineer, the factory owns the equipment but has not yet fully mastered it.

-If local teams can repair, modify, and adapt it to their own production needs, the machine is beginning to become part of a local productive system.
+Who can decide whether production should continue?

+This is why maintenance is so revealing.

+It turns a smooth production line into a map of the capabilities behind it.

 ---

-## 3. The ability to repair a machine usually means many other capabilities already exist nearby.
+## 3. There is a ladder from use to mastery

+Industrial learning is not binary.

+A useful ladder is:

+**operate → diagnose → repair → adapt → improve**

+At the first level, a team can run equipment under normal conditions.

+At the second, it can identify abnormal behavior.

+At the third, it can restore the system after failure.

+At the fourth, it can modify the machine or process to fit local materials, higher speeds, or different products.

+At the fifth, it begins creating improvements that were not supplied by the original vendor.

+Not every factory needs to reach the last stage.

+In some industries, buying reliable vendor service is rational.

+But where downtime is expensive, supply continuity matters, or the production process changes rapidly, moving upward on this ladder becomes strategically important.

+---

-Maintenance is not one technician with a toolbox.
+## 4. Repair capability is rarely just one technician

-It often depends on a wider environment:

-spare-part suppliers,
+A serious maintenance system may depend on:

 measurement tools,

+spare-parts inventories,

 materials processing,